Aotearoa's Medicinal Plants as Fairies

 How did this series come about?

 A few months ago, I was asked to paint a mural at Coromandel Area School, collaborating with a class to create a shared vision of a magical forest.
-The class I worked with wanted fairies, or patupaiarehe, incorporated into it.
-As the class also wanted native flora and fauna woven in, I thought it would be great to create some fairies connected to our native plants and mushrooms.
+The class I worked with wanted fairies, or patupaiarehe, in it alongside native flora and fauna.
+So I thought it would be great to create some fairies connected to our native plants and mushrooms.

 I decided to centre my fairy series not just around native flora, but on medicinal plants like Kawakawa.
 I love learning about natural medicine and what I can forage in my own backyard.
 So many of us are raised in synthetic environments, oblivious to what is growing around us.
 I didn’t really know much about our native medicinal plants, so I began to do some research.
 An online course on the foundations of Rongoā Māori (Māori medicine) popped up, and I found it really helpful.
 It was facilitated by Awhi Rongoā and Tarikura from Aio the Podcast.
 The course delved into the tikanga of working with the plants and how to identify and safely create rongoā rākau.
 I began identifying some of these rākau (plants) on my bush walks and found many of them growing close to home.
 I harvested leaves to use as references and later brewed them into teas!